siara-cc/Unishox2/README.md

 # Applications

+- Faster transfer of text over low-speed networks such as LORA or BLE
 - Compression for low memory devices such as Arduino and ESP8266
 - Compression of Chat application text exchange including Emojis
 - Storing compressed text in database